 As a neurosurgeon and a self proclaimed expert on Julius Caesar, I feel it in my bones to write this new blog post about my favourite hero.
 I always feel that neurosurgeons have adopted many key qualities from Julius Caesar into our working lives.
 But there is still more to learn from that giant of a man.
 I present some glimpses from the life of Caesar and ask you whether he would make a skilled neurosurgeon.
 These are my views and I have stated Yay or Nay, for each quality.
 But feel free to disagree and add your comments.
-Any more comparisons are welcome, especially from writers, readers and fellow neurosurgeons, and in one case, anaesthetists (read on to find out).
+Any more comparisons are welcome, especially from writers, readers and fellow neurosurgeons, and in one case, anaesthetists.

 Team work and camaraderie